Oliver-Binns/Website/Content/posts/team-restructure.md

 They are not there to micromanage the team or step in to make decisions on the team’s behalf.

 ## Things we want to avoid

+Spreading members of each specialism across multiple teams could result in these people becoming isolated and not feeling sufficiently supported in their work.
+We’re aware that some of our less experienced developers are now the most senior developer of their particular specialism in their respective teams.
+We’ve attempted to mitigate this by putting them alongside a more experienced developer from another specialism.
+As part of this, we’re encouraging our senior developers to have a basic knowledge of the whole stack, not just their own code – after all general engineering principles should carry across these specialisms.

-Our teams have raised concerns about loss of responsibility Complete siloing of our different disciplines: Android Catchup Lack of support for less senior team members
+Our teams have raised concerns about loss of responsibility Complete siloing of our different disciplines: Android Catchup

-Over-defining the team ways of working: individuals and interactions over processes and tools Encourage senior developers to have a basic knowledge of the whole stack, not just their discipline.
+Over-defining the team ways of working: individuals and interactions over processes and tools

 ## Opportunities
 Ability to learn a new language and stack